Trevorton27/github_finder/github-finder/README.md

-This sentence should only be visible in the refactored branch. :-) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This sentence should only be visible in the banana branch. :-) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts